Moths of North Carolina

 Identification

-Field Guide Descriptions: Not in either field guideOnline Photographs: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Good descriptions of the adults appear to be lacking except for Smith's original description (available through BugGuide).
+Field Guide Descriptions: Not in either field guideOnline Resources: MPG, BugGuide, iNaturalist, Google, BAMONA, GBIF, BOLDTechnical Description, Adults: Good descriptions of the adults appear to be lacking except for Smith's original description (available through BugGuide).

 Adult Markings: This species resembles our other Dargida species but is largely unmarked, the forewing is straw-colored, and the hindwing is white.
 While it looks much like some species of Leucania that fly in sand dunes, it lacks all traces of forewing lines and dark postmedial and marginal spots that are typical of that genus.
 The apex of the forewings is also more pointed than in Leucania species and the outer margin more oblique.
 Worn specimens of males can be easily distinguished from Leucania spp. by genitalic features.